 Interior view of immigrants seated on long benches and awaiting processing at the Main Hall of the Immigration Station at Ellis Island

-Immigrants waiting to be processed at the Immigration Building located on Ellis Island.
+Immigrants waiting to be processed at Ellis Island.
 New York had become a Wonder City and beacon of hope for people all over the world.

 The facility at Ellis Island was equipped with a dining hall which was often used to provide free food for weary travelers after their long voyage.